jvde-github/AIS-catcher/README.md

 ## Quick Start guide for Raspberry 2+

 This is a quick guide to install and run AIS-catcher on a Raspberry device and sets it up to run as a background service (also works for Ubuntu and Debian systems).
-The
 The RTL-SDR V4 is unfortunately not yet supported.

 The following instruction installs AIS-catcher but can also be used to update and existing system.
 Open a terminal on the raspberry or log in via ssh and copy/paste the following command: